Recombinetics Swine Models and Custom Models

 COL1A1-R235X

-The SRM1 is the first large animal model designed to track gene editing in any tissue or cell in the body.
-This unprecedented large animal model was engineered by harboring a genetic reporter in every cell that can only be activated by gene editors like CRISPR or by Cre recombinase.
-Fluorescent markers are used to track gene delivery in any tissue or cell in as little as one week extending to months or years even with non-viral vectors.
+The Swine Reporter Models (SRM-1 and SRM-2) are large animal models designed to track gene delivery to any tissue or cell in the body.
+Fluorescent markers are activated by gene editing in as little as one week, extending to months or years even with non-viral vectors.